svalenti52/montecarlo_old/README.md

 #Monte Carlo Simulation Class

 Assembles the common features of the Monte Carlo simulation into a set of classes.
-Currently there are two classes that form the top-level interface to user programs:
+Currently there are three classes that form the top-level interface to user programs:
-MonteCarloSimulation and StateMatrix.
+MonteCarloSimulation, StateMatrix and List_Without_Repetition.
 They are largely similar in structure and may be combined in the future.
 But there are two major dissimilarities to work out:

     - The incorporation of a more complicated state structure by the MonteCarloSimulation class in a general way.
 An example of this